 I know, O Lord, that your rules are righteous, and that in faithfulness you have afflicted me. (vv.
 75)

 The Psalmist was praising God’s faithfulness in his affliction, not for rescuing him from it but for bringing it into his life.
 The Lord alone is the source of life, and affliction is his means of stripping us of false security, driving us into a deeper dependency and hope in Christ.
 Affliction drives us to the Word of God and enhances truths within it that we may not have been able to see as clearly before.

 No, God’s Word hasn’t changed, but suffering has a way of changing the lens through which we look at it.
 Therefore, out of God’s love for us, he allows and even ordains what is necessary in our lives for the purpose of drawing us into his presence, training us in righteousness, and then comforting us in the very affliction that drove us there in the first place.

 In affliction, the Lord displays his glory to those around us.

 Despite the battle within me right now, there is no denying that the Lord has brought immense blessing through the trials he is allowing.
-It has driven me to his Word, expanded my understanding of the gospel, given me more hunger for his presence, provided a platform to share Christ with others, and molded me ever so slightly more into his image.
+It has driven me to his Word, expanded my understanding of the gospel, given me more hunger for his presence, provided a platform to share Christ with others, and molded me more into his image.

 The Lord rules and reigns over all things.